1. General description

 5. Considering the European Green Deal

 When planning the course please consider the possibility of reducing the carbon footprint.
-Actions to be considered include planning distant teaching to reduce travel, preferential choice of train transportation and minimizing printing of paper material.
+Actions to be considered include planning distant teaching to reduce travel, preferential choice of train transportation and minimising printing of paper material.

 Applicants must observe Art.
 5.3.3 GA and take this article into account when calculating their course costs